 Some PCB laminate manufacturers give the PCB materials strength not in terms of Flexural Strength but in terms of Young’s modulus which is a measure of Stress/strain ratio in a particular direction.

-For more help selecting the right PCB material, use the Sierra Circuits Material Selector Tool.
-Input a specific material property or properties, and the tool will give you a list of materials that meet them.
-An easy-to-use comparison table lets you compare the detailed properties of up to five materials.
+For more help selecting the right material, use the Sierra Circuits Material Selector tool.
+Input a specific material property or properties, and the tool will give you a list of high and low Dk PCB materials that meet your requirements.
+The tool also provides an easy-to-use comparison table that lets you compare the detailed properties of 50+ rigid and 10+ flex materials.